Special Needs Dentist New York

 Understanding the Patient

 In our office, we’ve found that gaining the best possible understanding of the patient is the most critical ingredient for success.
-People on the autistic spectrum are unique individuals, with specific likes, dislikes, and things they will tolerate.
+People on the autistic spectrum are unique individuals, with specific likes, dislikes, special needs and things they will tolerate.
 It’s important to spend the time with the patient and caregivers, to determine their needs, and establish rapport.
 Preventive dental care and maintenance is emphasized so that patients need the least amount of invasive procedures possible.

 Many patients simply require introducing new dental experiences at the patients own pace to allow for accommodation to changes in routine.
 Other patients may require some sedation to allow for better quality dental care.
 Sedation can be given by a pill or an elixir; or intravenously, depending on the extent of the dental care, the patients medical history, and the degree of cooperation the patient is able to provide.
 Whichever technique is required, patients will be made comfortable and monitored for their safety.
 Treatment decisions are made in consultation with parents, physicians, and our team to ensure that all the patients needs are considered.